 My research into bronchiectasis is crucial

 If you have bronchiectasis, you might find that air pollution makes your symptoms worse.
-Dr James Chalmers is researching the link, and finding out what can be done to help.
+Professor James Chalmers is researching the link, and finding out what can be done to help.

 Air pollution is harmful for everyone, but it can be particularly damaging to patients with lung conditions.